Alert icon

 Dear MIT Health Dermatology Service Patient,

 MIT Health’s partnership with APDerm is changing, and beginning July 21, 2025, there will be differences in how you will be notified and billed for your upcoming dermatology appointments.
 While you will see the same clinician, and your appointment location and time will not move, other changes will occur.
-The following FAQ provides more details.
+Answers to commonly asked questions appear below.

 Will I see a different dermatologist?